klecko/KISS/docs/index.md

 # Requirements
+- Linux (KISS is based in iptables by the moment, so it needs Linux)
 - Python v3.7
 - Scapy v2.4.0
 - Custom Scapy files included in `scapy_files` folder.
 They must be moved to Scapy directory.